Psyllium Chewable bars or wafers

 How should I use this medicine?

 Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth.
+Chew it completely before swallowing.
 Follow the directions on the package labeling, or take as directed by your health care professional.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.